ossuminc/riddl/riddlc/src/main/paradox/language/interactions.md

 ## Introduction
 An Interaction evolves from the concepts inherent in a [UML Sequence Diagram](https://en.wikipedia.org/wiki/Sequence_diagram).
-Instead of specifying those concepts in a visual way, as in UML, Riddl specifies them in a textual way.
+Instead of specifying those concepts in a visual way, as in UML, RIDDL specifies them in a textual way.
 The purpose of an interaction is to specify an important way in which the system components communicate and cooperate to accomplish a task that is valuable to the stakeholders of the system.